This morning I got an email from Patty, who is just starting out in her consulting business.

 - training for work-related skills

-When you subscribe to my templates series you can download my magic charge-out formula spreadsheet.
+You can also download my magic charge-out formula spreadsheet.
 It lists a huge number of expenses, most of which would be deductible.
 But as I said, please talk to your accountant!
 The magic charge out formula is explained in great detail in my book.